Alan47-crypto/zkverify-proof-submission/README.md

 EOF
 ```

----

 ### Step 6: Create the Final Automation Script
 This script ties everything together, running the process in a loop to submit many unique proofs.

-#### Check for jq
+Check for jq:

-This tool can help parse results, but the final script uses a more basic method.
-It's still good to have.

 ```bash
 # Check version